 Addiction is a part of all of our efforts, and we need to accept that.

 We need to think about addiction in a different way than we do now.

 Addiction has many facets, both personal and social, which must be taken into consideration as we search for ways to reduce urges and help people get well.

 It’s important to remember that dealing with one’s addictions is a normal part of being a human.

 Read More on our website: A Stunning Documentary on Recovery from Addiction Featuring Portland, Maine

 Vanderburgh House was built to build recovery-focused communities that are dedicated to the success of each resident.
 Each of our sober living homes is run by a House Manager who is there for the residents and is there to help them rebuild their lives without the use of drugs or alcohol.

 We were the first members to build a working Sober House Directory to help you find the right place and find sober living homes near you.
 People who aren’t interested in Vanderburgh House should check out this great resource to find the right sober living home.

 Owner/Operators who work with Vanderburgh House run most of our homes.
-They help Vanderburgh House provide sober living for people in their own communities.
+They help Vanderburgh House provide sober living for people in their communities.
 If you want to run your own sober living home in collaboration with Vanderburgh Communities, we’ll give you a Charter.
 You’ll be a member of our group of sober living operators.
 If you want to open your own sober house, this is your chance to find out more.
-We want you to come meet us and find out more about this rewarding way to help your neighborhood.
+We want you to come to meet us and find out more about this rewarding way to help your neighborhood.